Announcement by Cambridge

 Online webinars to teach you the content

-The online course is a part-time one and online instruction covers input for Modules 1 & 2 as well as introductory sessions for many of the Module 3 options within attendance dates, but candidates may choose to take each Module separately.
+The online course is a part-time one and online instruction covers input for Modules 1 & 2 as well as introductory sessions for many of the Module 3 options within attendance dates posted on our website.
+Module 3 assignments are written after the online course is completed and are supported by each candidate’s personal tutor.

 - Our online course provision is offered via webinars in an online classroom, in which candidates attend live synchronous sessions with their course tutors and fellow course participants.
 The input sessions, workshops and tutorials cover the syllabus of all three modules in an integrated fashion.